A New Copy of the Covenant

 read, the same veil covers their minds so they cannot

-.
+understand the truth.
 And this veil can be removed

-only by believing in Christ
+only by believing in Christ.
+Yes, even today when

 they read Moses’ writings, their hearts are

-covered with that veil, and they do not understand
+covered with that veil, and they do not understand.

 But whenever someone turns to the Lord, the veil is